 If a dog is threatened, scared, or in pain, a dog can often bite.
 However, doing so doesn’t make it a bad dog.
 Every dog can bite, and it’s just a normal part of being a dog.

-In fact, bite inhibition training is so important, says Dr. Ian Dunbar, that “teaching bite inhibition is the most important part of your puppy’s entire education.”
+Bite inhibition training is so important, says Dr. Ian Dunbar, that “teaching bite inhibition is the most important part of your puppy’s entire education.”

 Hold up.
 If you’re interested in what constitutes a reactive, aggressive, and dangerous dog (spoiler alert: they’re not the same thing), and when biting is a concern, then take a few minutes to check out this article: Dangerous Dogs: Are Golden Retrievers One of Them?